-What Inspired the Project: We were inspired to start the initiative because of our ongoing work and involvement in projects regarding the circular economy.
-We were aware of existing and potential synergies and were involved in the European Commission: European Social Economy Regions Project, Green Deal and New European Bauhaus.
+What Inspired the Project: We were inspired to commence the initiative because of our ongoing circular economy work in the Economic Development Office.
+Our awareness of the existing and potential synergies and because of our involvement in European Commission: European Social Economy Regions Project, Green Deal and New European Bauhaus.

 SoCircular is about celebrating the social economy and circular economy.
 It is an initiative that seeks to enhance the social and circular economy models in a synergistic way by creating awareness of the ecosystem and by highlighting business models and innovations; and encouraging people, businesses, organisations and government departments to buy from and support local social and circular enterprises.
-It facilitates matchmaking and development opportunities for enterprises, and promotes supports, skills development and funding to help enterprises adopt circular approaches and embrace the transition to a sustainable future.
+It facilitates matchmaking opportunities for enterprises, promoting supports, skills development and funding to help enterprises adopt circular approaches and embrace the transition to a sustainable future.

-The inaugural SoCircular featured: a welcome address by Lord Mayor of Dublin Caroline Conroy; a trade expowith 50 social/circular enterprises; 4 panel discussions; 4 fireside chats with key individuals including Minister Ossian Smyth and an immersive programme of social and circular themed arts and cultural performances.
+The inaugural SoCircular featured: a welcome address by Lord Mayor of Dublin Caroline Conroy; a trade expo with social/circular enterprises; 4 panel discussions; 4 fireside chats with key individuals including Minister Ossian Smyth and an immersive programme of social and circular themed arts and cultural performances.
 Since the first SoCircular event, we have continued the momentum by producing a SoCircular Brochure to further encourage stakeholders to buy from and support social and circular enterprises.
 We also produced an Outcomes Report to inform policy makers and stakeholders about the key insights and ideas shared as part of the panel discussions and fireside chats.
 We hosted a SoCircular follow on event as part of Local Enterprise Week which focused on innovation and collaboration and the Circular Economy Hotspot - Dublin 2023 Deep Dive Workshop on Social Enterprise was hosted in alignment with SoCircular.

 What do I enjoy about it: SoCircular is about celebrating the social and circular economic businesses in the city and how they are addressing climate change in innovative, tangible, positive and much needed ways.
 SoCircular purposefully highlights the many positive stories, impacts and examples within these models and among actors such as local social and circular enterprises.
-It showcases local pioneers who are operating their enterprises in sustainable, impact seeking ways and are providing innovative and tangible solutions to climate change, social, and economic issues..
+It showcases local pioneers who are operating their enterprises in sustainable, impact seeking ways and are providing innovative and tangible solutions to climate change, social, and economic issues.